PlaypunkGames/CoronaChartboostSample/README.md

 ##Chartboost Corona SDK Sample Project

-This is a simple project for for Corona Pro and Enterprise subscribers, showing how to get Chartboost ads working with the Corona SDK.
+This is a simple project for for all Corona subscribers, showing how to get Chartboost ads working with the Corona SDK.

-If you are an Enterprise subscriber you may also be interested in the CoronaChartboostPlugin project.
+If you are an Enterprise subscriber you may also be interested in the CoronaChartboostPlugin project on Github.